geoJoost/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: BSc student
+role: MSc student

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: HZ University of Applied Sciences
+- name: Wageningen University & Research
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Combining water management with geo-information
+bio: Fascinated with maps, data and the environment

 # Interests to show in About widget
 interests: